-Revenue from the sales of gold is recognized when: the significant risks and rewards of ownership have been transferred to the purchaser in the form of a final claim over the metal, the amount of revenue can be measured reliably, it is probable the economic benefits will flow to the Company and any costs incurred or to be incurred with respect to the sale can be measured reliably.
-The Company currently sells all its gold production through the gold trading company Auramet International LLC ("Auramet").
+Revenue from the sales of gold and associated by-product is recognized when: the significant risks and rewards of ownership have been transferred to the purchaser in the form of a final claim over the metal, the amount of revenue can be measured reliably, it is probable the economic benefits will flow to the Company and any costs incurred or to be incurred with respect to the sale can be measured reliably.
+The Company currently sells its gold and associated by-product production through the metals trading company Auramet International LLC ("Auramet").